SAITPublic/MLFF-Framework/scripts/train/README.md

 *Note* :  In our benchmark paper, two loss functions are explained: MSE- and MAE-based losses.
 These two losses can be seen in each configuration file.
 Just **activate only one loss function**.

-## Resume Training from a Checkpoint
+## Additional Command : `Finetune` the Model from a Checkpoint or `Resume` Training of a Checkpoint
 ```
 CUDA_VISIBLE_DEVICES=$GPU python main.py \
     --mode train \
     --config-yml $CONFIG \
     --run-dir $RUNDIR \
     --checkpoint $CKPT_PATH \
+    --resume \
 ```
 Users should specify `CONFIG`, `RUNDIR`, and `CKPT_PATH`.

-Checkpoints and logging files will be appended to the same path which was used to train the checkpoint.
+When resuming, checkpoints and logging files will be appended to the same path which was used to train the checkpoint.

+The arguments mean as follows:
+* `--checkpoint` (optional) : a checkpoint path to used for resuming the training of checkpoint or finetuning a model from the checkpoint (default: None)
+* `--resume` (optional) : determine to resume the training of the given checkpoint (default: False, meaning that finetuning the model from the checkpoint)